CONTINGENT FEES- Calculation of fee in structured settlement of personal injury case.

 1. How should the contingent fee be calculated?

 The determination as to how a contract should be applied when there is a result that was not provided for in the contract is a legal, not an ethical, subject.
-However, the Code of Professional Responsibility does contain ethical guidance which should be helpful in preventing problems in this regard.
+However, the Mississippi Rules of Professional Conduct contains ethical guidance which should be helpful in preventing problems in this regard.

 In serious personal injury cases in which claims for substantial future damages are being made, structured settlements are becoming more common.
 Therefore, to prevent misunderstandings with a client, we suggest that in such cases a provision relating to the method of calculating the lawyer's fee in the event of a structured settlement be included in a contingent fee contract.
 But, if a contingent fee contract does not explain the method of calculating the lawyer's fee under a structured settlement, it is suggested that the lawyer discuss the matter with his client and agree upon the method of calculating a contingent fee in the event of such a settlement as soon as the question of periodic payments becomes involved in settlement negotiations, or as soon as it occurs to the lawyer or client that a structured settlement might be proposed.